15 Minute DIY to Try: DIY Potholders (Using Just One Supply and Your Hands)

-The best part about these DIY potholders though is that it only requires ONE material and so special tools required (unless you count scissors as a special tool) because these were finger crocheted.
-Anyone as excited as I am?!
-Click through for the tutorial.
+The best part about these DIY potholders though is that it only requires ONE material and no special tools required (unless you count scissors as a special tool).

-• 20 yards of 3/8 inch cotton piping (you can use any width you’d like though)
+• 20 yards of 3/8 inch cotton piping*

 • scissors